7 Things to Consider When Starting a Second Chance Program

 7 CONSIDERATIONS TO KEEP IN MIND

 What are some of the key ingredients that make our program effective?
-Here are seven things we’d encourage anyone considering a second chance program to keep in mind:
+Here are seven things we’d encourage anyone considering a fair chance program to keep in mind:

 2: Your Goals Will Drive the Strategy.
 Before beginning your program, set clear objectives and goals for short- and long-term growth.
 How many people do you want to hire (and change their lives) through this program?
 What are some of the key performance indicators for success—do you want to grow production by X percent or achieve a specific retention rate?
 What benchmarks will you follow that will help you set the goals?
 This will help you define your approach and strategy for building your program.